We have five factories and 19 years of experience in plant extracts

 3. Anti-Inflammatory Action: Citrus bioflavonoids possess anti-inflammatory properties that can help alleviate symptoms of chronic inflammatory conditions, such as arthritis and asthma.

-4. Antioxidant Support: As potent antioxidants, Citrus bioflavonoids can neutralize free radicals, protecting the body from oxidative stress and reducing the risk of chronic diseases associated with aging.
+4. Antioxidant Support: As potent antioxidants, citrus bioflavonoids can neutralize free radicals, protecting the body from oxidative stress and reducing the risk of chronic diseases associated with aging.

-5. Skin Health: The antioxidant and anti-inflammatory properties of Citrus bioflavonoids can help improve skin health by reducing signs of aging, such as wrinkles and age spots, and promoting a more youthful appearance.
+5. Skin Health: The antioxidant and anti-inflammatory properties of citrus bioflavonoids can help improve skin health by reducing signs of aging, such as wrinkles and age spots, and promoting a more youthful appearance.

 6. Enhanced Vision: Some studies suggest that bioflavonoids, particularly those found in citrus fruits, may help protect the eyes from age-related macular degeneration and cataracts.